Singapore Sling (1990 film): Reception

-Director Nikos Nikolaidis said the following about this film's reception during an interview: "When I was shooting Singapore Sling, I was under the impression that I was making a comedy with elements taken from Ancient Greek Tragedy...
+Of the film's reception, Nikolaidis said: "When I was shooting Singapore Sling, I was under the impression that I was making a comedy with elements taken from Ancient Greek Tragedy...
 Later, when some European and American critics characterized it as 'one of the most disturbing films of all times,' I started to feel that something was wrong with me.
 Then, when British censors banned its release in England, I finally realized that something is wrong with all of us."